fahadyaseen001/ninja-code-task/README.md

 -Intialized my task repo with NextJs 15 ( App Router ) & setup all the necassary libs ReactPrime,Apollo-Client & Cypress

--Divided the task into small parts of website ( Header,Body,Footer ) and intialized folder structure for project with proper coding naming & convention practises with
+-Divided the task into small parts of website ( Header,Body,Footer ) and intialized folder structure for project with proper coding naming & convention practises with absolute path imports

 -Used NextJs App Router for project files & Navigation